ruslanmv/chatbot/README.md

 pip install -r requirements.txt
 ```

-If you are in windows the following step should be thought admin
+If you are in windows  you should have admin privileges

 ```
 python -m spacy download en